1Rebern/annabelle-voice-assistant-ua/README.md

 Python system modules:
 * os — used to open files, check the existence of directories and create them.

-# How the program works:
+# How the program works
 https://github.com/user-attachments/assets/6b2a610d-a983-4712-a4b7-e34fb471de3a